 Almost every individual or entity with a financial interest in a completed course of construction project is eligible to purchase a builders risk insurance policy, including personal and commercial lines consumers.

-There are several groups of eligible clients for a commercial or residential builders risk policy – all of which can purchase the policy in their name, including the following:
+Eligible clients for commercial or residential builders risk policies – all of which can purchase the policy in their name, include: